 How a Culture of Learning Produces a More Engaged Workforce

 By establishing a culture of learning — an environment in which individual growth is actively encouraged — businesses can help employees feel more engaged at work, which has a real effect on the bottom line.
-Engaged employees have an emotional commitment to their organizations, leading to greater productivity and higher net profit.
+Engaged employees are more committed to their organizations, leading to greater productivity and higher net profit.
 Building a culture of learning, however, requires leadership to be fully engaged as well.

 Only 29% of employees are fully engaged, according to a survey by Dale Carnegie Training and MSW Research.
 That leaves 45% only partially engaged and 26% actively disengaged.
 Those numbers can have a devastating effect on the business — if your people are either phoning it in or have basically checked out, everything from morale to profits will inevitably suffer.

-Businesses with engaged employees reap a host of benefits.
+Businesses with high employee engagement reap a host of benefits.
 These include reduced absenteeism, turnover and shrinkage; fewer quality defects and safety incidents; and higher customer metrics, according to the 2017 Gallup State of the American Workplace report.

 They also boast 17% better productivity, 20% higher sales, and 21% greater profitability.
 Meanwhile, Gallup estimates that actively disengaged employees — who create what is often termed “presenteeism” — cost the U.S. $483 billion to $605 billion each year in lost productivity.

 Josh Bersin, a thought leader in human resources and talent management, writes in the Deloitte Review about five elements that drive engagement: meaningful work, hands-on management, a positive work environment, growth opportunity, and trust in leadership.